 How to Write Off Donations

 Before taking a tax write-off for donations, verify the status of the organizations to which you donated.
-The IRS website has a tool that allows you to search qualifying organizations by name, location and employer identification number.
+The IRS website has a tool that allows you to search for qualifying organizations by name, location, and employer identification number.

 How to Deduct Cash Donations